metabase/metabase/docs/administration-guide/13-embedding.md

 <iframe src="http://metabase.example.com/embed/dashboard/TOKEN" onload="iFrameResize({}, this)"></iframe>
 ```

+### Additional parameters

+You can add to the embedding URL these additional parameters to affect the look and feel:
+- bordered: true or false.
+Adds a visible border to the embed
+- titled: true or false.
+Adds or removes the title to the embedding
+- theme: null or night.
+Shows the embedded iframe in dark mode

 ### Reference applications

 To see concrete examples of how to embed Metabase in applications under a number of common frameworks, check out our [reference implementations](https://github.com/metabase/embedding-reference-apps) on Github.